Ben Kuhl: Biography

 Ben Kuhl was from Michigan.
-In 1903, he was jailed in Marysville, California for petty larceny, and had also been sentenced to do 1 to 10 years in Oregon for horse theft.
-Kuhl arrived in Lander County, Nevada in 1916 and lived in a tent with two other drifters, Ed Beck and Billy McGraw.
+In 1903, he was jailed in Marysville, California for petty larceny, and had also been sentenced to 1 to 10 years in Oregon for horse theft.
+Kuhl arrived in Lander County, Nevada in 1916 and lived in a tent with two others drifters, Ed Beck and Billy McGraw.
 He worked as a cook at the OK Mine for about a month before he was fired for attempting to jump another man's mining claim.
 He was arrested for trespassing in Jarbidge.

 The Jarbidge Stage Robbery occurred on December 5, 1916, just before 6:30 PM.
 The mail wagon from Three Creek, Idaho, drawn by two horses, was ambushed.
-Searcy was killed by a .44 caliber slug to the head, and about $3,000 was stolen.
+Searcy was killed by a .44 caliber slug to the head, and about $4,000 was stolen.
 While the money was never recovered, almost fifty pieces of evidence were collected.
 Kuhl, Beck, McGraw, and another acquaintance, B.E.
 Jennings, were caught soon after the incident occurred.
 Most of the evidence against Kuhl was circumstantial.
 However, there was a bloody palm print on a letter from the wagon's mail pouch; and Kuhl became the first American convicted of murder based on a palm print.
 His death sentence was commuted to life in prison at the Nevada State Prison in Carson City, Nevada, but he was paroled on May 7, 1945.

 Kuhl was slender and nearly 6 ft tall; he had light blue eyes.
 His wife, Minnier (nicknamed "Minnie"), and a son lived in Salt Lake City, Utah; she divorced Kuhl after the conviction.
 His mother lived in Kalamazoo, Michigan; his father in Walla Walla, Washington.
 Kuhl is thought to have died of pneumonia or tuberculosis in northern California, possibly Sacramento or San Francisco, within 6 to 12 months of his release.